KenjiTakahashi/wmfs/README.md

 ```sh
 ^s[<position>;<color>;{1textusingfont1}textusingdefaultfont(0)]
 ```
-**note0**: If you have a space just before bolded block, you might want to place it *inside*, because XftTextExtents seems to ignore trailing whitespaces.
+**note0**: If you have a space just before curly block, you might want to place it *inside*, because XftTextExtents seems to ignore trailing whitespaces.

 **note1**: It works only with Xft enabled, because I'm lazy.
 (It probably won't get fixed)